 First, this was mentioned above, but it bears repeating: networked geothermal systems are super efficient.
 Almost magically so (Editor: it’s not magic, it’s just engineering and science at work).
 Using less energy to heat and cool our buildings is a no regrets approach.

 Second, networked geothermal systems can be cost-effective.
 Today, your gas bill has two components: the distribution rate and the cost of the gas.
-Over time, as a result of utility rate cases driven by investments in the existing gas system, distribution rates has increased year-over-year.
+Over time, as a result of utility rate cases driven by investments in the existing gas system, distribution rates have increased year-over-year.
 More recently, the cost of gas has increased and the gas market has shown volatility.
 Both of these factors hit consumers’ pocketbooks all the same.
 Networked geothermal systems take the cost of gas out of the equation as they rely only on electricity to operate the heat pumps, but pull energy out of the ground.

 3. Air Quality